How to Enrol

-Please check out the FIC Enrolment Guide for useful information on:
+Please check out the Spring 2023 FIC Course Schedule.

-This document includes all of the current information we have about the upcoming courses that will be offered in Summer 2022.
-You will be able to see the instructors, the method of delivery, and the term to help you to plan your courses for January.
+This document includes all of the current information we have about the upcoming courses that will be offered in Spring 2023.
+You will be able to see the instructors, the method of delivery, the timing, and the term to help you to plan your courses for January.
 Remember to speak with a Student Success Advisor to ensure the course combinations you are intending to take are manageable and fit your program requirements!